Narre Warren: Sport

-In 2004 Casey Panthers Soccer Team was founded with the home ground being Prospect Hill Reserve.
-The senior team compete in State League 5 competition.
-In 2022 the u17a team nicknamed the invincibles won the South East A grade and State A grade competitions and also the prestigious Polonia and Altona cups without losing a game.
-This was the only occurrence of this quadruple in Victorian soccer history.
+In 2004, Casey Panthers Soccer Club was founded with the home ground being located at Prospect Hill Reserve.
+The senior team compete in the State League 5 competition.
+In 2022, the Under 17 (17A) team nicknamed 'The Invincibles' won their respective South East A grade and State A grade competitions as well as the prestigious Polonia and Altona Cups, remaining undefeated throughout the season.
+This was the only occurrence of a quadruple in Victorian soccer history.

 Retail and civic development

 Westfield Fountain Gate (named after one of the earlier subdivisions) is at the heart of the main commercial precinct in Narre Warren.
 It is one of the largest shopping centres in Australia, housing many of Australia's major retailers.
 The centre has been made famous by the popular Australian television show Kath & Kim, parts of which were also filmed at Westfield Southland.
+The largest cinema is Village Cinemas Fountain Gate, which is located on the top floor of Fountain Gate.

 There is also a local shopping strip around the railway station in Webb Street.
 The shopping strip includes stores such as bakeries, beauticians and a small supermarket.

-The civic precinct is located outside the boundary of Westfield, and includes the City of Casey municipal offices, Narre Warren Library and the Casey ARC (Aquatic and Recreation Centre).
-This precinct has recently finished a $300 million redevelopment by the Casey Council, an entertainment precinct by the name of Bunjil Place.
+The civic precinct is located outside the boundary of Westfield and includes the City of Casey municipal offices, Narre Warren Library and the Casey ARC (Aquatic and Recreation Centre).
+The Bunjil Place civil centre was constructed in 2017, a redevelopment of $300 million by the City of Casey Council.
+Replacing the original wetlands precinct that once sat there.

+Transport

+Road

+Narre Warren is connected by many major roads, mainly the Monash Freeway (M1), Princes Freeway (M1), Princes Highway (Alt 1), Narre Warren-Cranbourne Road, Narre Warren North Road, and Shrives Road.
+The Monash Freeway's south-east end concludes in Narre Warren, where it reaches an overpass exit (exit 23) connecting it to Princes Highway and continuing on as Princes Freeway.
+Princes Freeway connects the suburb to the greater Highway 1.

+Buses

+The biggest bus interchange in Narre Warren is at the forefront of Fountain Gate Shopping Centre.
+Three bus operators run route services to, from or via Fountain Gate.
+The primary operator, Ventura, operates routes 695F (Limited Services), 697 (one Thursday afternoon service), 828, 834, 835, 838, 841, 841, 926 and 981 (Night Bus).
+Cranbourne Transit operates routes 891 to Lynbrook and 895 to Amberly Park, and South Coast Bus operates a once weekly service to Cowes.
+The 836, 841, and 891 all directly connect the shopping centre to the suburb's railway station.